publisha/publisha.github.io/pages/text2id.md

 When working with text from sources outside InDesign, we are likely to find that we want to make changes as soon as we ‘place’ in InDesign.

 Our example is a public domain text (Shakespeare play) that has been created by scanning printed pages.
-This means that the text is a facsimile of the printed version.
+This means that the text is a facsimile of a printed version.
 What we will find in the text are lots of spaces that move the text across the page and paragraph breaks where lines were artificially broken at the end of a line.

 ## Un-styled text